learn-co-students/sinatra-secure-password-lab-v-000/README.md

 + `get '/failure'` renders a `failure.erb` page.
 This will be accessed if there is an error logging in or signing up.
 + `get '/logout'` clears the session data and redirects to the home page.

+The **Helper Methods** at the bottom of the controller are part of Sinatra's configurations for helper methods.
+Do not worry about the intricacies of how they work.
+Just know they are methods that allow us to add logic to our views.
+You automagically have access to those methods in the view.

 We've also stubbed out a user model in `app/models/user.rb` that inherits from `ActiveRecord::Base`.

 Fork and clone this repository and run `bundle install` to get started!
 Preview your work by running `shotgun` and navigating to http://localhost:9393 in your browser.